KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 #### Copyright

 As we renamed the `orig.tar.gz`, upstream name is incorrect, as it normally would not have a leading `python3-`.
-We can get this from the **source URL**.
+We can get this from the **source URL**:

 ```console
 kali@kali:~/kali/packages/python-icmplib$ cat debian/copyright